atshayk/tamabot/README.md

 <h2> next update? </h2>
 We are currently working on v0.3.0 and v0.3.1 where we are dealing with technical futureproofing and database implementation.
 After that, hopefully, we can start making snapshots for the economy features.

-<h2> roadmap </h2>
-the roadmap on trello is no longer maintained, i'll make a new roadmap here on github using project.

 <h2> team </h2>
 developed by @icybe (tama) and @JoNanners (jo)